-File #: Res 1813-2009, Version:
+File #: Res 1812-2009, Version:

-, lenders that affix the word "national" to their name are allowed to export their home state's high interest rate to borrowers in different states; and
+Whereas, As a result of the 1978 U.S. Supreme Court ruling in Marquette v.
+First Omaha Service Corp., lenders that affix the word "national" to their name are allowed to export their home state's high interest rate to borrowers in New York and other states; and